 The reproductive habits of the Nilgiri marten have not been recorded.
 Many mustelids are polygynous, but yellow-throated martens are considered to be monogamous.

-As Nilgiri martens close relatives, they are believed to share several biological and behavioural traits; thus, Nilgiri martens may also be monogamous.
+As Nilgiri marten’s close relatives, they are believed to share several biological and behavioral traits; thus, Nilgiri martens may also be monogamous.

 The reproductive habits of Nilgiri martens have not been studied exclusively.
-However, similar reproductive behaviours can be believed to be close to related yellow-throated martens and other mustelids.
+However, similar reproductive behaviors can be believed to be close to related yellow-throated martens and other mustelids.

 Some populations of Martens are undergoing delayed implantation.
 Usually, gestation lasts 30 to 65 days for mustelids.
 The gestation period of yellow-throated martens is between 220 and 290 days.

-It is not clear if Nilgiri marten has a similarly long gestational period as yellow-throated martens.
+It is unclear if Nilgiri martens have a gestational period similar to yellow-throated martens.
 Generally, the mustelids are altruistic; they are born tiny and blind.

-Details on the growth and development of Nilgiri martens has not been documented.
+Details on the growth and development of Nilgiri martens have not been documented.
 Yellow-throated martens were estimated to have 2 to 6 kits per litter.

 Lifespan/Longevity

-Nilgiri martens are thought to be diurnal and mainly arboreal for hunting and foraging excursions.
+Nilgiri martens are considered diurnal and mainly arboreal for hunting and foraging excursions.
 Nilgiri martens were considered to be social animals, just like yellow-throated martens.

 Interaction and even hunting have been seen in groups.
 Nilgiri martens also prey on small mammals such as mouse deer.